 The Historic Homes Committee identifies and catalogs historic Hopkins Homes.
 Once a year, proclamations are awarded to two Hopkins homes.

-If anyone has a home they would like to have considered for a proclamation or have any questions about the Historical Homes Project, please send an email to firstname.lastname@example.org.
+If you have a home you would like to have considered for a proclamation or any questions, visit the Hopkins Historic Homes Program webpage on the Hopkins Historical Society's website.

 The Historical Society has many artifacts, photographs and written documents.
 Please call to make an appointment to view any of the historical archives.